 For 2020’s recognition of International Day of Rural Women, the focus is on building women’s resilience in the wake of Covid-19.
 It cannot be stressed enough the importance at this time of recognising global gender inequality, particularly in rural communities.
 We are at a pivotal moment in the world to respond to the urgent need to “build back better” to generate sustainable change.

-In Sub-Saharan Africa, of employed women, 92% is informal compared to 86% of men.
-Informal employment leaves women subject to poor working condition, low-pay, little social protection and without job security.
-Women make up a staggering proportion of the agriculture labour force as well as performing much of household childcare and domestic duties in rural areas.
+In Sub-Saharan Africa, of employed women, 92% are informal compared to 86% of men.
+Informal employment leaves women subject to poor working conditions, low pay, little social protection and without job security.
+Women make up a staggering proportion of the agriculture labour force as well as performing much of the household childcare and domestic duties in rural areas.
 While women farmers are just as productive and enterprising as their male counterparts they are less able to access land, markets, high-value agrifood chains and obtain lower prices for their crops.
 The UN estimates that if women in rural areas had the same access to agricultural assets, education and markets as men that agriculture production would increase.
 In turn that this could lead to the reduction of hungry people by 100 – 150 million.

 Over the years, Workaid has been able to support amazing projects in East Africa that have equipped people with vocational skills.
 One such project is Spotlight on Africa’s (HSoA) tailoring and seamstress course.
 In November 2017 we sent HSoA ten manual sewing machines with accessories and two knitting machines.
 This highly popular course has had four sets of graduates since then!
 Previously, classes took place outside with students carrying the sewing machines back and forth from storage three times a week.
 However, with a grant from P&G, they now have a purpose-built Design and Tailoring Centre designated for their classes.
 Additionally, students can display and sell beautiful handmade garments such as clothes, bags, table clothes and furnishings.
 Furthermore, several graduates have also gone on to set up Saving Schemes to support one another.